 - I recently hired a veteran with a service-connected disability who is an amputee with low morale.
 Where can I find support services?

-What do veterans with service-connected disabilities go through when leaving the military?
+What happens when veterans with service-connected disabilities leave the military?

 Veterans with service-connected disabilities typically follow one of five tracks to employment when separating from the military.
 The track that they choose will determine the actions they must take prior to their separation.
 The five tracks are: reemployment with their previous employer; rapid access to employment; self-employment; employment through long-term services; or independent living services.